|

 To supply

-the power needs of the Obersalzberg complex, a coal storage bunker was built in 1940.
+the heating systems of the Obersalzberg complex, a coal storage bunker was built in 1940.
 This

 huge stone and concrete edifice could hold 10,000 cubic meters - over 3500 tons - of coal.